- Download our Moving to Bangkok Guide (PDF)

-Given its reputation for revelry, it is hardly surprising that there is always some kind of festival or celebration going on in Bangkok.
+Given its reputation for revelry, it is hardly surprising that there's always some kind of festival or celebration going on in Bangkok.

-The various annual events in Bangkok reflect its unique character, combining traditional Thai celebrations and Buddhist ceremonies and all kinds of contemporary festivities with a more modern feel.
+The various annual events in Bangkok reflect its unique character, combining traditional Thai celebrations, Buddhist ceremonies and contemporary festivities with a more modern feel.

 Chinese New Year (February)